armadillu/ofxRemoteUI/README.md

 The web client has completely been developed by [@jackosx](http://github.com/jackosx).

+Note that ofxLibwebsockets includes the jsoncpp lib, which is also included in ofxJSON.
+This means you might get duplicate symbol compile errors when using both in the same project; just remove the jsoncpp lib from one of them if that's the case.

 ## Random Notes

 **"Restore to initial XML Values"** sets alls params to whatever values they had at server app launch.